JLarrad/DocChain/README.md

 The extension has two working modes which you have to select in the configuration panel.

-- Sender: Displays a dynamic URL to another sheet in another Sense document passing throught the "search" component of the URL the fields and values you need to pass.
+- Sender: Displays a dynamic URL to another sheet in another Sense document passing through the "search" component of the URL the fields and values you need to pass.
 - Receiver: Reads the "search" URL component looking for parameters and makes the proper selections when needed.